 - the Property is owner-occupied.

-The Mortgagee must submit all required documentation for COVID-19 Standalone Partial Claims as listed under Delivery of Partial Claim Documents (III.A.2.k.v(J)(6)) .
+The Mortgagee must submit all required documentation for COVID-19 Recovery Standalone Partial Claims as listed under FHA-HAMP Loan Documents, except that no TPP is required (see Handbook 4000.1 III.A.2.k.v(J)(6)) .

-If a Mortgagee experiences additional delays out of their control, including past the automatic 90-Day extension for the recorded Mortgage, that impact delivery of the Partial Claim documents, Mortgagees may file requests for an additional extension in accordance with Requests for Extensions of Time for Delivery of Partial Claim Documents (III.A.2.k.v(J)(7)).
+The Mortgagee is automatically granted a 90-Day extension to the six-month deadline for the recorded Mortgage.
+If a Mortgagee experiences additional delays out of their control, including past the automatic 90-Day extension for the recorded Mortgage, that impact delivery of the Partial Claim documents, Mortgagees may file requests for an additional extension in accordance with Requests for Extensions of Time for Delivery of Partial Claim Documents (see Handbook 4000.1 (III.A.2.k.v(J)(7)).

-For additional information see:
+For additional information, see:

-- Handbook 4000.1 available at: https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh
+- Handbook 4000.1 III.A.2.o.iii(C)(1) at https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh